JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 15:00: Break

-15:15: How to visulize and interpret trees, including phylogenetic uncertainty.
-Dealing with outliers.
-Alternatively, how to get your data ready.
-From databases to sequences alignment *Nidia*
+15:15: How to visulize and interpret trees, including phylogenetic uncertainty. *Nidia*
     * Plotting trees tutorial

 17:30 End official programm -> Q&A